bitcoin/bitcoin/doc/bu-xthin.md

 2. Using addnode
 ----------------

-Due to the low numbers of nodes that support Xthins, initially it is a good idea to find a node which is XTHIN capable and force a connection using either -addnode or -connect-thinblock.
+Due to the low numbers of nodes that support XTHIN blocks, initially it is a good idea to find a node which is XTHIN capable and force a connection using either -addnode or -connect-thinblock.

 Using `addnode` is the recommended way of connecting and can be made by a simple config entry.